Global Search

 Must Visit Attractions in Los Angeles

-, 19 Options Found
+, 18 Options Found

-Built in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among the landmarks in Southern California.
-See incredible light shows at the Oschin Planetarium, which puts to use the latest technology.
-Outside the observatory, you'll find sweeping views of the nearby area that are breathtaking during the day as well as at night.
-Exhibits and planetarium shows will fascinate visitors.
+Rendered in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among landmarks in Southern California.
+See incredible light shows at the Oschin Planetarium, which puts the latest technology through the paces.
+Outside the observatory, you are accorded sweeping views of the nearby area, which is breathtaking during the day as well as at night.
+Exhibits and planetarium shows fascinate visitors.
 Some visitors might recognize the observatory as the site where the climax of Rebel Without a Cause was filmed.
-On clear nights take advantage of the free public telescopes to see the stars up close.
+On clear nights, take advantage of the free public telescopes to see the stars up close.

 One of the most telling symbols of Los Angeles, the Hollywood Sign is perched sky-high on Mount Lee.
 This popular piece of signage was originally set up in 1923 to serve as an advertising gimmick for real estate development, only to become as legendary as its abode in the years that followed the Golden Age of Hollywood.
 Overlooking the urbane sprawl of its namesake neighborhood, the sign glistens under the Californian sun, profoundly iconic in its stark white lettering that stands at a height of 44 feet (13.4 meters).
 Swathes of barricades and restricting gates prevent access to the sign, even as adventurous individuals attempt to trespass it.
 Part of an everlasting cultural fabric that blankets the city of Los Angeles and perhaps all of America, this historical sign has come to be one of the most tangible aspects of Hollywood's fantastical realm.